blackmirag3/Classify/docs/DeveloperGuide.md

 7. **Data Management**:
    - File saving should done whenever a change has been made to the Master List.

+## Glossary
+* *` `* - Refers to empty user input, where user just presses `enter` key.

 ## Instructions for manual testing

 ### Adding a student to the student list
 1. Adding a student with a name and phone number only
-   1. Prerequisites: View if a student with the name 'joe' and phone number `88888888` exists by using the `view joe` command.
+   1. Prerequisites: View if a student with the name 'joe' and phone number '88888888' exists by using the `view joe` command.
    2. Test case: `add joe` and when prompted for phone number enter `88888888`, while pressing enter to skip other optional fields.
    <br />
    Expected: `view joe` now shows the Student details of a student with Name: joe, Phone Number: 88888888.